hamza-m-masood/multiterm-astro/src/content/posts/introduction-to-oauth.md

   and can grant limited permission to another application.
 In other words, they decide to share access to certain parts of their API with another app.
 The resource owner also uses a web browser to approve this access.
-  In our example, the resource owner is you 🫵!
+  In our example, the Resource Owner is you 🫵!
 You own the Facebook account (the API) that Strava wants limited access to, so it can make a Facebook post on your behalf.
-- **Protected Resource**: The component that the resource owner (you) has access to.
+- **Protected Resource**: The component that the Resource Owner (you) has access to.
 This is normally an API.
 In our example, the Protected Resource will be your Facebook account.
 - **Client**: The piece of software that accesses the protected resource (your Facebook account) on behalf of the resource owner (you).
-In our example the Client is the Strava.
+In our example the Client is Strava.

 Let's map out the OAuth components once again according to our example: